 Fertilizer

-Add slow release granules to the soil at planting time, and then again once or twice in the summer.
-You can use a granular vegetable fertilizer, or a tomato fertilizer.
+Add slow-release granules to the soil at planting time, and then again once or twice during the summer.
+It’s also good to feed them every few weeks using a liquid fertilizer, like fish emulsion or compost tea.

 Pest Control